 The Best Missouri Homeowners Insurance Companies

-Missouri’s average annual premiums for homeowners insurance are right in line with the national average — $1,119 per year for an HO-3 policy, compared to $1,132 nationwide.
+Missouri’s average annual premiums for homeowners insurance are right in line with the national average — $1,253 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates

 Missouri Homeowners Insurance Reviews

 We’ll start with Liberty Mutual's ratings: this company earned the top Consumer Reports score on our list, meaning it can be trusted for a smooth, painless claims process (a nice assurance during an already stressful experience).
 J.D.
 Power gives it a ⅗ rating, which is a respectable customer satisfaction score equal to Farmers and American Family.

 Liberty Mutual also has some resources that go above and beyond.
 We’re impressed with the company’s 24/7 repair service for homeowners — an option we haven’t seen elsewhere.
 It also has a catastrophe response unit to help policyholders settle their claims quickly and, if necessary, find alternate housing after a major disaster.

 On top of standout services and solid basic coverage, Liberty Mutual has some policy add-ons that we like.
 For example, customers have the option to add Home Protector Plus, which covers all of your possessions to their full value (instead of a depreciated value).
 This endorsement will even help pay for alternate housing in the event that your home is rendered unlivable.